oxylabs/how-to-make-web-scraping-faster/README.md

 The most significant changes are in the `main()` function.

 First, it needs to change to a coroutine.
-Next, we will use `aiohttp.ClientSession` to create the session object.
-Most importantly, we will need to create tasks for all the links.
+Next, we'll use `aiohttp.ClientSession` to create the session object.
+Most importantly, we'll need to create tasks for all the links.
 Finally, all the tasks will be sent to an event loop using the `asyncio.gather` method.

 ```python
 async def main():